Muscle Ups (with kip) for 3,2,2, reps (back to previous PR)

 The Savage Adventure Race is a great race for those new to the sport, as well as for those seasoned athletes looking for a challenge.
 We'll give you 6 hours to complete the 20 mile course.

-5 miles of canoe paddling plus fun team challenges.
+Approximate race distances.......
+5 miles of running, trekking, orienteering 10 miles of mountain biking 5 miles of canoe paddling plus fun team challenges.

 1. Endurance and Speed

 When international terrorists or Russian Operatives are trying to evade you from capturing them, you will have to RUN like HELL, FAST AND FAR.
 The best way to do this is to vary your running workouts.
 For best results, it is recommended to do 2-3 running workouts with 1 short interval to build your bad guy catching speed (EX: 8 x 200 meters or 30 seconds on and 90 seconds off for 20 minutes), 1 longer interval (EX: 4 x 800 meters or 3 x 7 minutes) and 1 long run to build up your cyborg like endurance (EX: work on increasing the distance or time running and incorporating Time Trials like a 5 K, 10 K, or half marathon to gauge progress).
 This is a similar protocol that CrossFit Endurance utilizes.
 Incorporating circuits with weights, bodyweight, and running/rowing/cycling is also vital for the conditioned spy.
 The Secret Service has a kettlebell snatch test with a 53 lber to measure their fitness.
+2. Strength and Power

 This will be necessary when you have to tackle a jihadist leader before he reaches the detonator of a bomb and kills a bus full of small children.
 Or when you have to rappel down a building of a North Korean Nuclear facility with 50 pounds of gear strapped to your back.
 For building strength, everyone (even women) should be lifting some weights.
 Wendler, a great powerlifter, has a simple yet effective program HERE.
 But strength and power is meaningless if you can't lift your own bodyweight.
 Al Kavadlo offers tutorial videos on cool bodyweight exercises to build pure strength that is fun to show off at cocktail parties (shaken not stirred) and even more effective at allowing you to navigate around minefields.
+3. Sports Specific Fight Training

 Punching, kicking, throwing, and dominating bad guys is not as easy as it looks.
 It takes experience training in martial arts.
 Any operative worth his or her salt is able to take out a larger enemy and often multiple at one time.
 A future agent should join a Mixed Martial Arts Gym and take up Urban Defense and/or Krav Maga (Israeli Defense training).

-You may not have to change your identity or go through water boarding to become a secret Linkagent but you still can train like one.
+You may not have to change your identity or go through water boarding to become a secret agent but you still can train like one.
 It will only make you a more effective human being and look better NEKID...

 Can you remember the last time you really wanted to do something, but didn’t?
 What stopped you, what changed your mind?
 Was it that voice inside your head?
 Have you ever stopped to question, who and what that voice is?
 Fear.
 Fear is the catalyst for inaction.
 Fear is the voice that tells us, if we try, the probability of failure will be higher than that of success, that rejection is more likely than acceptance, fear is the impetus that makes us do nothing instead.